 On a side note, if you like to learn a bit about Ng's thinking process and his approach to life, creativity, and failure, I recommend this interview.
 It is a very good read.

 I really liked the first 3 weeks of Ng's course: Introduction and Linear Regression, Linear Regression with multiple features, and Logistic Regression and regularization.
 But as the course went to logistic regression with nonlinear decision boundaries, I started to get overwhelmed with the amount of information and complication.
 And as the course progressed to neural networks, I started to get lost.
-For example, I could form a good mental model and picture of forward and backward propagation in neural networks.
+For example, I could not form a good mental model and picture of forward and backward propagation in neural networks.
 So those parts didn't stick with me.
 (I was also not following the programming assignments well.)

 I think the problem was that Ng was explaining the neural networks concepts in a general/generic way.
 That sounded too abstract to me.
 It might have worked better if he had settled on a small concrete use case and explained the concepts that way.

 Recently, I started auditing a deep learning course on Udacity with a Google Engineer, Vincent Vanhoucke.
 This course offered a simpler introduction to deep learning.
 The course started with multinomial logistic classification.
 Since I knew about logistic regression, I could follow this easily.
 I liked the softmax function, one-hot encoding, and cross entropy ideas as they are all very practical and concrete concepts.
 The course presented these with the use case of MNIST letter classification for the first 10 letters.